Miakshin/monyCounter/README.md

     git clone https://github.com/Miakshin/monyCounter.git
     npm install create-react-app    (optional)
-    cd get-weather-app
+    cd monyCounter
     npm i

-Run `npm start` for a dev server.Application will launched in new browser tab at `http://localhost:3000/`.
+Run ng serve -o for a dev server.Application will launched in new browser tab at http://localhost:4200/.

+Run ng build to build the project.
+The build artifacts will be stored in the dist/ directory.
+Use the -prod flag for a production build.

 # Authorization